Nikki Phillips (soccer)

-Nicole Marie Phillips (born 23 May 1987) is an American-born Polish professional footballer who plays as a defender and a midfielder.
+Nicole Marie Phillips (born 23 May 1987) is an American-born Polish former professional footballer who played as a defender and midfielder.
 She has been a member of the Poland national team.
 She previously played for the Chicago Red Stars and the Philadelphia Independence in the WPS, and the United States U-20 national soccer team.

 Early life

 Born in Ridgewood, New Jersey, to parents, Linda and Joseph Krzysik, Nikki attended Clifton High School in her hometown of Clifton, New Jersey.
 She set the school's records for goals scored in a season with 21 and career goals with 55.
 In 2004, she was named NSCAA High School Scholar-Athlete of the Year.
 She was also a two-time Parade Magazine All-American.

 University of Virginia

 Krzysik attended the University of Virginia where she anchored the Cavalier defense for four seasons.
 As a freshman in 2005, Krzysik started all 25 games.
 During her junior year, she started on a defensive unit that led the nation in goals against average (0.40) and set a school record with 15 shutouts.
 She was named All-ACC first team twice, in 2007 and 2008.
 As a senior, she was named Atlantic Coast Conference Defensive Player of the Year and was a semi-finalist for the Hermann Trophy.
 She played every minute and led the defensive line that posted nine shutouts and allowed 5.1 shots per game.
 A versatile player, Krzysik scored three goals and provided three assists.